General Pharmaceutical Council: Potential collusion / failure of integrity of the pharmacist registration exam in March 2021

+Provisional registration as a pharmacist was introduced as a temporary measure in response to the COVID-19 pandemic.
+It was secured through an application process, and was open to those who had completed their University degree in pharmacy, and pre-registration training year.
+Only those who intended to practise as "provisionally registered pharmacists" needed to apply.
+Those who were successful in the application could join the register as "provisionally registered pharmacists" from 1 August 2020.
+They were not required to sit a registration exam to verify their competence or fitness to practise.

-During the COVID-19 lockdown, graduates (who had passed the MPharm exam and completed a year of pre-registration training) were allowed to practice as "provisionally registered pharmacists" from the 1st of August 2020, without sitting a registration exam to verify their competence or fitness to practise.
-2600 candidates, including many provisionally registered pharmacists, sat exams on either the 17th or 18 March 2021, in order to register with the GPhC as pharmacists.
-Following the assessment on the 18th of March, there were reports on social media that many questions on the 18th of March sitting were the same as those which appeared on the 17th.
-Some candidates who sat the exam on the 17th had reportedly shared what questions were on the exam with some of those sitting it on the 18th, in chat groups used by candidates.
-The reports included that at least 30 questions were similar, "both papers were nearly identical", the "majority" of questions were the same and "at least 50% of the questions came back".
+2,600 candidates, including many such "provisionally registered pharmacists", sat exams on either the 17th or 18th of March 2021, in order to register with the GPhC as pharmacists.
+Following the assessment on 18 March, there were reports on social media that many questions on 18 March sitting were the same as those which appeared on the 17th.
+Some candidates who sat the exam on the 17th had reportedly shared details of the questions on the exam with some of those sitting it on the 18th, in chat groups used by candidates.
+The reports from candidates included that at least 30 questions were similar, "both papers were nearly identical", the "majority" of questions were the same and "at least 50% of the questions came back".
+The candidates who made these assertions can only have done so as a result of being told the answers by other candidates who sat the exam the previous day.
 The GPhC responded, stating "There have been some concerns raised by candidates that the papers for each sitting were the same or very similar, and that this could have an impact on which candidates pass the assessment."
 It stated that "the majority of questions were different, with some questions appearing similar but having appropriately different answers" but acknowledged that "a number of questions were the same".
-The GPhC has not stated that it will conduct any investigation into the reports, or that it will discount the questions that were repeated on the 18th.
+The GPhC did not state that it would conduct any investigation into the reports, or that it would discount the questions that were repeated on the 18th.
 It appears that all candidates who sat the exam on the 18th were eligible to register as pharmacists, without any investigation or corrective action taking place.